thorlindberg/thesis/dissertation/8-1 results-syntax.md

 {"break":true}

 An extended type property can be partially instatiated if a default value is given.
-The default can be any of the available JSON types, including *null*, or **another an extended type.**
+The default can be any of the available JSON types, including "null", or ""another an extended type.""

 Defaults are inserted in place of non-instantiated enumeration properties during validation.
-The value does not have to match the type given in the enumeration, but if it does it must conform to the given range (min to max). **--THIS RAISES THE QUESTION: SHOULD VALIDATION RETURN THE VALIDATED JSON???--**
+The value does not have to match the type given in the enumeration, but if it does it must conform to the given range (min to max). ""--THIS RAISES THE QUESTION: SHOULD VALIDATION RETURN THE VALIDATED JSON???--""

-If the default is of type *null*, the value is optional during validation.
+If the default is of type "null", the value is optional during validation.
 If no default is given or the default is of any other type, it is required during validation.

 ```
 {